boldsuck/haveno-reto-docs/docs/haveno-ui/troubleshooting.md

 - If Tor started but you can't connect to the network, you might need a bridge to connect to the network.
 - Tor is slow to start so you might wait some time before Haveno launches.
-- If you use TailsOS or an existing/external Tor process, follow security.md
+- If you use TailsOS or an existing/external Tor process, follow [Security tips](security.md)